What is Breast Reconstruction?

 - Do not eat or drink anything after midnight the day before the surgery.

 - Make sure you do not drive or indulge in strenuous exercises right after the surgery.

 - Lastly, talk to a friend or family member to take care of your home or kids while you recover.

 Risks Associated With Breast Reconstruction

 Breast Reconstruction is a safe procedure.
 However, just like there are side effects and risks associated with every surgery, breast reconstruction is no exception.
 Some common risks include:

 - Changes in shoulder length (in case of Latissimus Dorsi Flap)

 The Road To Recovery after Breast Reconstruction

 Recovery from breast reconstruction can take time.
 For at least 6 to 8 weeks you may experience soreness, swelling and pain.
 This will make you dizzy, nauseous, light headed and even cause rapid heartbeat and shortness of breath.

-Throughout the recovery period, Dr. Agullo or Dr. Palladino and their team will monitor you closely and watch for undesirable signs.
+Throughout the recovery period, Dr. Agullo and his team will monitor you closely and watch for undesirable signs.
 If you feel any extreme side effects, inform your doctor immediately.
 At the time of departing, the surgeon will give you a special bra; make sure you wear it day and night to help your breasts recover gradually.